varnishcache/varnish-cache/doc/sphinx/tutorial/purging.rst

  Purging and banning
 =====================

-One of the most effective way of increasing your hit ratio is to increase the time-to-live (ttl) of your objects.
+One of the most effective ways of increasing your hit ratio is to increase the time-to-live (ttl) of your objects.
 But, as you're aware of, in this twitterific day of age serving content that is outdated is bad for business.